 Make an appointment

-Each doctor books a morning surgery running from about 8.30 until 11 am; afternoon appointments are between 3pm and 5.30pm.
+Each doctor books a morning surgery running from about 8.30 until 11 am; afternoon appointments are between 3 pm and 5.30pm.
+There are appointments until 7.20 on Monday evenings, and at the moment we are offering appointments from 7 am on Wednesdays and Thursdays.
 You can book up to 2 weeks in advance, but we also have appointments that are available within 2 days if you need to be seen quickly.
+If you need to be seen on the same day, the receptionist will ask for a very brief idea of the reason for your request so that we can find the most appropriate service for you.
 Although we aim to provide continuity of care, we cannot guarantee that you will always be able to see the doctor of your choice.

 Appointments with the Practice Nurses can usually be made up to 6 weeks in advance.